 |Median Salary (2018)*||$37,180 for conservation and forest technicians|

 Conservation technicians collect data on the size and makeup of land, sea, and air.
 They also take note of the space's condition.
 They often work for foresters or conservation scientists.
 Their job is to assist those professionals by performing technical tasks like surveying and measuring land formations, sampling water or soil for pollutants, and checking wildlife and vegetation for disease or damage.

 In their daily tasks, conservation technicians create maps of the areas under their watch.
 They also patrol those areas to ensure no damage comes to them.
 Part of that requires keeping a record of public and commercial activity within their jurisdiction, such as actions by logging companies.
 Conservation technicians help train other conservation workers in activities like planting trees and maintaining grounds.
 They also manage protection crews, whose work includes putting out forest fires.

 Land, sea, and air falls under the jurisdiction of conservation technicians.
 Much of their work takes place outdoors.
-The U.S. Bureau of Labor Statistics (BLS) reports that from 2014 to 2024 most employment growth for forest and conservation workers is likely to be in state-owned forest lands since more people are building homes in western forests.
+The U.S. Bureau of Labor Statistics (BLS) reports that from 2018 to 2028 most employment growth for forest and conservation workers is likely to be in state-owned forest lands, local government or privately owned woodlands.

 Associate's Degree in Conservation

 According to the BLS, most science technicians have some type of postsecondary training before they enter the workforce (www.bls.gov).
 Conservation technicians can earn an associate's degree in their field.
 These two-year programs focus on protecting and cultivating natural resources in a natural setting.
 Relevant courses include wildlife conservation and management, ecology, and computer skills.